ibm-cloud-docs/AnalyticsEngine/provisioning.md

 Software packages:

  - Choose **AE 1.0 Spark** if you are planning to run only Spark workloads.
+ - Choose **AE 1.0 Spark and Hive** if you are planning to run Hive and/or Spark workloads.
+In addition to the components you get with the Spark package, you also get Hive, as part of the components of the Hive package.
- - Choose **AE 1.0 Hadoop and Spark** if you are planning to run Hadoop workloads in addition to Spark workloads.
+ - Choose **AE 1.0 Spark and Hadoop** if you are planning to run Hadoop workloads in addition to Spark workloads.
 In addition to the components you get with the Spark package, you also get Oozie, HBase and Hive, as part of the components of the Hadoop package.

 ## Creating a service instance using the IBM Cloud command-line interface